M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Debugging/index.md

 ![Debugging using Microsoft Edge](debugging_microsoftedge.png)

-<p class="note">Once a breakpoint is set, you may need to refresh the page for the correct event to be triggered.</p>
+Once a breakpoint is set, you may need to refresh the page for the correct event to be triggered.
+{:.note}